skrey/yellow-extensions/features/release/README.md

 `ReleaseExtensionDir` = directory containing the official extensions repository
 `ReleaseRepositoryDir` = directory containing your repositories

-The following settings can be configured in file `update.ini` for each extension:
+The following settings can be configured in file `extension.ini` for each extension:

 `Extension` = name of extension
 `Version` = version number of extension